Q-1. What

 comprehensive.

-data show there hasn’t been much for the past decade?
+some data show there hasn’t been much for the past

-much global atmospheric warming over the past decade.
-Also, Prof. David Rutledge
+much global atmospheric warming over the previous decade.
+Also, Prof.

 records over the oceans can be trusted, as most of the land temperature records